 FHA streamline loan borrowers aren’t hindered by closing costs

-Even though the FHA streamline refinancing program doesn’t allow closing costs to be rolled into the new loan amount that doesn’t mean borrowers have to pay those fees out of pocket — the high demand for FHA loans gives mortgage lenders (and borrowers) more leeway to negotiate a lower rate and fee structure.
-With mortgage interest rates at historic lows, now’s the time to refinance your FHA loan and reduce your mortgage payments.
-There’s no reason to be paying more for your home loan than necessary — and that includes closing costs to refinance.
+Even though the FHA Streamline Refinancing program doesn’t allow closing costs to be rolled into the new loan amount, borrowers don’t have to pay those fees out of pocket — the high demand for FHA loans gives mortgage lenders (and borrowers) more leeway to negotiate a lower rate and fee structure.